Interfaces and bundle boundaries

 A product can be built such that it serves a single function very well.
 Or it can be a Swiss Army knife amalgamation of many functionalities.
 Consider for example, Databricks.
 The bundled offering spans data warehousing, data streaming, and ML Ops functionalities.
 Another bundled service, Notion, packs note-taking, ticketing, and data management functionalities into a single sellable unit.
 At the other end of the spectrum, there is a lightly bundled Fivetran, which provides SaaS data integration services.

-Note that bundling stands in contrast with multiple business units delivering services that are sold separately.
+Note that bundling is different from multiple business units delivering services that are sold separately.
 Atlassian, for example, allows customers to pick and choose.
 Paying for JIRA does not get you a Confluence membership.
 Similarly with AWS, paying for Redshift does not get you access to SageMaker.
 On the other hand, Monday.com and ClickUp bundle all functionalities into a single sellable unit.

-In a brand new space, the market maker has the benefit of defining the bundle boundaries; the market maker shapes customer expectations.
-The next entrant has no choice but to implement core functionality as set forth by the market maker.
+The company that is first to bring a product to market has the benefit of defining its bundle boundaries.
+The category definer is the one that shapes customer expectations.
+The next entrant has no choice but to implement core functionality as set forth by the category definer.
 JIRA has come to define what it means to be a ticketing system.
-GitHub has done the very same for version control, Workday for HR software.
+GitHub has done the very same for version control; and Workday for HR.
 For the next JIRA to succeed, GitHub integration is a necessity; for the next Workday, the seamless management of international payroll.

-Opportunities for bundling occur when an incumbent makes it difficult to buy or difficult to integrate their product.
-Opportunities also arise when an incumbent fails to update their product according to evolving customer needs.
+Opportunities for bundling occur when an incumbent makes it difficult to buy or integrate their product.
+Opportunities also arise when an incumbent fails to update their product in response to evolving customer needs.
 But neither of these scenarios provides a sufficient condition to bundle.
-When bundling doesn’t fully replace the need for an existing product, the company’s customers still need to buy that product — regardless of its limits and the hurdles it may introduce.
+If bundling cannot fully replace the need for an existing product, customers still need to buy that product — regardless of its limitations.

-When the sufficient condition for bundling is not met, bundling is not a good use of a company’s budget.
+When sufficient conditions for bundling are not met, bundling is not a good use of budget.
 Instead, it is smart to provide integrations with existing products.
-A look into Snowflake’s list of technology partners, displays the functionalities they choose not to build but for which to offer seamless integration.
+A look into Snowflake’s list of technology partners, displays the functionalities they choose not to bundle but for which to offer seamless integration.

-Ultimately, it’s easiest to sell a product when the bundle boundaries are shaped by the market.
+Ultimately, it’s easiest to sell a product when the bundle boundaries are allowed to be shaped by the market.
 A product makes sense in the context of adjacent products.
 It lives in conjunction with all the existing workflows that it does not affect.
-Bundle boundaries are inevitably shaped by the ecosystem in which the product is to exist.
+Bundle boundaries should be shaped by the ecosystem in which the product is to exist.
 A good example is Square, which aims to address the unmet needs of click and mortar businesses.
 Study the workflows, then fill in the gaps.

 Your place in an ecosystem of tech partners is just as important, if not more so, than the quality of your product itself. —Bob Moore

-The final note is about managing bundled products.
+One final note is about managing teams building bundled products.
 Attention to the proper allocation of people to each functionality is key.
 As a company begins to neglect any one of its bundled functionalities, it starts to lose customers as better unbundled services inevitably emerge.
-A good example is issue tracking functionalities in Notion, which is being built anew by companies like Linear.
+A good example is issue tracking in Notion, which is being built anew by companies like Linear.

 Application universality is a term to describe the degree to which a single product can be applied to varied use cases.
-A product with high application universality can be considered a horizontal tool or a generic tool.
+A product with high application universality can be considered a horizontal product.

 2 Examples and best practices